 Pilgrim, ES, et al. 2010) Interactions among agricultural production and other ecosystem services delivered from European grassland systems.
 Advances in Agronomy, Volume 109, Pages 116-154.

-Dr Ben Woodcock (Centre for Ecology & Hydrology)
+Dr Ben Woodcock (UK Centre for Ecology & Hydrology)

 Dr Sam Cook (Rothamsted Research)